-- RDF triples: object is either a resource or a literal - OWL has two corresponding types of predicates - owl:ObjectProperty: - rdfs:range ("verdiområde") is an OWL-class of individuals - corresponds to RDF triples with a resource object - owl:DatatypeProperty: - rdfs:range is an RDFS-datatype - corresponds to RDF triples with a literal object - rdfs:domain ("definisjonsmengden") for OWL properties is always an OWL-class of individuals
+- RDF triples: object is either a resource or a literal OWL has two corresponding types of predicates - owl:ObjectProperty: - rdfs:range ("verdiområde") is an OWL-class of individuals - corresponds to RDF triples with a resource object - owl:DatatypeProperty: - rdfs:range is an RDFS-datatype - corresponds to RDF triples with a literal object - rdfs:domain ("definisjonsmengden") for OWL properties is always an OWL-class of individuals

-Annotation properties
+Annotation and ontology properties

-- Used to annotate
+- Annotation properties are used to annotate

 - ontologies (e.g., version)

 - entities (classes, individuals, properties) in the ont.

 - axioms (triples) in the ontology

+- for example: rdfs:comment...

+- Ontology properties are used to manage ontologies

+for example: owl:imports...

-- Annotation properties have RDFS-semantics,
+- They have RDFS-semantics

-- but no description logic (DL) semantics
+- but no specific description logic (DL) semantics

-- often, they are not "counted" alongside object and datatype properties
+- often not "counted" alongside object and datatype properties